 Master Carver

-Carey Newman, whose traditional name is Hayalthkin’geme, is a multi-disciplinary artist, carver, filmmaker, author and public speaker.
-Through his father, he is Kwakwa̱ka̱’wakw from the Kukwaḵ̓a̱m, Gix̱sa̱m, and Wawałaba’yi clans of northern Vancouver Island, and Coast Salish from Xwchíyò:m (Cheam) of the Stó:lō S’olh Temexw (traditional territories) along the upper Fraser Valley.
-On his mother’s side of the family, his ancestors are English, Irish, and Scottish Settlers.
+Carey Newman, who was recently given the traditional name Nulis, is a multi-disciplinary artist, carver, filmmaker, author and public speaker.
+Through his father, he is Kwakwa̱ka̱’wakw and Coast Salish.
+On his mother’s side, his ancestors are English, Irish, and Scottish Settlers.
 In his artistic practice he strives to highlight Indigenous, social, and environmental issues as he examines the impacts of colonialism and capitalism, harnessing the power of material truth to unearth memory and trigger the necessary emotion to drive positive change.
 He is also interested in engaging with community and incorporating innovative methods derived from traditional teachings and Indigenous worldviews into his process.

-Highlights from his career include being selected as the master carver of the Cowichan 2008 Spirit Pole, a journey that saw him travel the province of BC sharing the experience of carving a 20’ totem with over 11,000 people; a major commission entitled “Dancing Wind” installed at the 2010 Olympic Games, Athletes Village in Whistler; premiering the documentary he wrote and co-directed at the Vancouver International Film Festival as well as publishing his first book.
-He also continues to create for and consult with corporations, government agencies, collectors and museums around the world.
+Highlights from his career include the Cowichan 2008 Spirit Pole, a journey that saw him travel the province of BC sharing the experience of carving a 20’ totem with over 11,000 people; a major commission entitled “Dancing Wind” installed at the 2010 Olympic Games, Athletes Village in Whistler; writing, directing and producing award winning films, publishing his two first books, one of which earned the Norma Fleck Award for Children’s Literature, and his recently completed Totem 2.0 project – an artistic and engineering collaboration that preserves old growth ecosystems by creating a full scale totem using only second generation cedar.

 Perhaps his most influential work, The Witness Blanket, made of items collected from residential schools, government buildings and churches across Canada, deals with the subject of Truth and Reconciliation.
 It is now part of the collection at the Canadian Museum for Human Rights.